-How to do an Arnold Press
+How to Do a Standing Arnold Press

 Do two to three sets of 10 to 12 reps; work up to eight to 10 reps per set with a heavier weight.